Boost the visibility of your points of sale with local ads

 4. Mistakes to avoid when running local ads campaigns

-Due to the separation of roles around local campaigns, it is sometimes difficult to manage all communications.
-Indeed, as the number of stores increases, the more it is necessary to communicate between entities to avoid “stepping on each other’s toes”.
-The risk is that the headquarters communicates a general campaign and that it competes with the campaign of a point of sale.
-This is called campaign “cannibalization”.
+Dû à the separation of roles around local campaigns, it is sometimes difficult to manage the entire communications.
+Indeed, the more the number of stores increases, the more one must communicate between entities to avoid “stepping on each other”.
+The risk is that the headquarters communicates a general campaign and it competes with the campaign of a point of sale.
+We talk about “cannibalization” of campaigns.

 The phenomenon is multiplying for companies having a separation between their national headquarters and their regional headquarters.
 In addition to the campaigns of the points of sale and the regional headquarters, it will also be necessary to take into account those launched by the national headquarters.